Reactive Endpoints with Quarkus on OpenShift

 When using OpenShift on IBM Cloud no client side setup is required for this workshop.
 Instead we will use the IBM Cloud Shell (Beta) which comes with all necessary CLIs (command line tools).

-In your browser, login to the IBM Cloud Dashboard.
+In your browser, login to the Dashboard.
 Make sure you select your own account in the account list at the top, then click on the IBM Cloud Shell icon.

 Note: Your workspace includes 500 MB of temporary storage.
 This session will close after an hour of inactivity.
 If you don't have any active sessions for an hour or you reach the 30-hour weekly usage limit, your workspace data is removed.